 Over the past few months, we’ve held a number of online meetings to discuss their role and how we might interpret it in an artwork.

-Together we have created the Little Boats project.
+Together we have created the Paper Boats project.

 We started by talking about how the role is like a series of streams and rivers that converge, bringing resources from many different areas together.
 The streams and rivers meet many obstacles and challenges on the way that they eventually overcome or get round to ensure they keep moving.